kairosity/mp3-snapathon/README.md

 ## 7. Profile
 The profile page is a user's calling card and homebase in the application, it displays their photos and the photos they've voted for, as well as their points total.
-Their profile is open for all to view.
+Their profile is open to public viewing.
 <details>
 <summary><b>click for features</b></summary>